tiepdotme/reangdeba.xyz/misc/support.md

 ---
 ### Become a supporter

-If you like what I do, you might consider buying me coffee.
-This helps me pay for this website, so that I can keep writing ad-free, awesome articles.
+If you want to buy me something as a way of thanking me, you might consider buying me coffee.
+This helps me pay for this website.
+I'll donate the rest of whatever you guys chip in.
 Thank you.

 #### Buy Me A Book
 <a href="https://www.buymeacoffee.com/reangdeba" target="_blank"><img src="https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png" alt="Buy Me A Coffee" style="height: 41px !important; width: 174px !important; "></a>